Static, this, super & final keyword

 • E.g., static String name=” John”;

-• To initialize static variables, a static block is used.
+• To initialize static variables, we use a static block.

 • It gets executed only once after class is loaded or an object is created.